keepthrifty/keepthrifty.github.io/_drafts/2016-10-20-your-debt-is-an-infestation.md

 Sorry, I tend to get carried away with metaphors.
 Thanks for helping me get back to the point.

 You're right - this isn't about hornets - it's about debt.

-Both can be painful, both can ruin your day, and you need to be bold and direct to eliminate them.
+They are similar though - both can be painful, both can ruin your day, and you need to be bold and direct to eliminate them.

-But here's the difference between hornets and debt: you can stay inside and avoid hornets.
+But here's one big difference between hornets and debt: you can stay inside and avoid the hornets.

-Debt doesn't stay in your backyard - it's in your house, it's in your car, it''s everywhere.
+_Debt doesn't stay in your backyard - it's in your house, it's in your car, it''s everywhere._

 If you had a hornet nest in your living room or in the passenger seat of your car you wouldn't just sit around and pretend like everything was ok.